adferrand/docker-backuppc/README.md

     adferrand/backuppc
 ```

+## UI Authentication

+By default, a single user with admin rights is created during the first start of the container.
+Its username is *backuppc* and its password is *password*.
+You can modify this by setting the environment variables `BACKUPPC_WEB_USER (default backuppc)` and `BACKUPPC_WEB_PASSWD (default password)` when creating the container.

+This admin user can be modified on an existing container by modifying the relevant environment variables, then re-creating the container.
+However please note that if you modify the username, you will need to manually remove the old username from the file `/etc/backuppc/htpasswd` in the container after its re-creation.

 ## UI SSL encryption

 By default, BackupPC Admin Web UI is exposed on the non secured HTTP protocol.
 Two advised ways to secure this are proposed.